etc/config.yml

 }

-We'll get <h1>Hello Sakura</h1>
+We'll get <h1>Hello Sakura</h1> in browser.

 Add HTML Frame